auca/com.122-119/Practice_Tasks/Structured_Programming/Practice_01.md

 ## Problem #5: "Operations on Two Real Numbers?"
 (0.4%)

-Create a program that reads two real numbers from the user and finds their sum, difference, product, quotient, and the remainder.
+Create a program that reads two real numbers from the user and finds their sum, difference, product, quotient, and remainder.

 ### Sample Input and Output